 What to expect on the first day

 Classes will be held on the first day; please come prepared.

-A representative from the Ministry of Advanced Education and Skills Development (MAESD) will be present to do roll call and be on-hand to help you fill out your forms and provide additional support as needed.
+A representative from the Ministry of Training, Colleges and Universities (MTCU) will be present to do roll call and be on-hand to help you fill out your forms and provide additional support as needed.